mt7180/prefect-pulumi-data-orchestration/README.md

     - AmazonECS_FullAccess
     - AmazonElasticContainerRegistryPublicFullAccess
     - IAMFullAccess
-- you may want to further customize/ restrict the attached policies (assign the individual underlying policies instead of granting full access, but don't forget the necessary policies to destroy the resources afterwards)
+- you may want to further customize/ restrict the attached policies (assign the individual underlying policies instead of granting full access, but don't forget the necessary policies to destroy the resources afterwards!)

 ### GitHub
 *necessary, as we will use GitHub Actions to deploy our AWS infrastructure with one click*